Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Placement of the Ticker Labels.

-4. Select Copy from Edit Menu.
+4. Select Copy from the Edit Menu.

-5. Open the Main Switch Board (Control Form) in Design View and Paste them.
+5. Open the Main Switch Board (Control Form) in Design View and paste them.

-6. When all the labels are still in the selected state drag and place the Labels into a position where you want the Ticker to appear on the Form.
+6. When all the labels are still in the selected state, drag and place the Labels into a position where you want the Ticker to appear on the Form.

 Formatting Ticker Text

-The Form_Timer() Event Procedure will control the Display of Label values shifting one character at a time in succeeding labels giving it a sense of motion.
+The Form_Timer() Event Procedure will control the Display of Label values, shifting one character at a time in succeeding labels, giving it a sense of motion.

-7. Copy and Paste the following Sub-Routines into the Form Module where you have pasted the above labels.
+7. Copy and paste the following Sub-Routines into the Form Module where you have pasted the above labels.

 Option Compare Database